-Three graduate degrees are offered:
+Four graduate degrees are offered:

 - · Master of Science in Nursing, Family Practitioner

 - Master of Arts in Environmental Education

 - Master of Business Administration

+- Doctor of Nursing Practice

 The M.B.A. program is offered in collaboration with Bluffton University and Eastern Mennonite University.
+The DNP program is offered in collaboration with Eastern Mennonite University.